Skip to content

 Infrastructure engineer with 10+ years building production systems on AWS, GCP,…

 TCP and UDP have coexisted since 1980, and neither is going away.
 What has changed is how we use them.
-Modern protocols like QUIC blur the lines, and understanding the underlying trade-offs is what separates developers who make informed architecture decisions from those who just pick whatever their framework defaults to.
+Modern protocols like QUIC blur the lines, and understanding the trade-offs is what separates engineers who make informed transport decisions from those who copy whatever their framework defaults to.
+This guide unpacks both protocols with real numbers, a decision matrix, and the edge cases that bite production systems.

-Definition: TCP (Transmission Control Protocol) is a connection-oriented transport protocol that provides reliable, ordered delivery of data between applications.
+TCP (Transmission Control Protocol) is a connection-oriented transport protocol that provides reliable, ordered delivery of data between applications.
 It uses a three-way handshake to establish connections, sequence numbers for ordering, acknowledgments for reliability, and congestion control to avoid overwhelming the network.
+That single sentence hides an enormous amount of work.

-TCP does an enormous amount of work behind the scenes.
-It guarantees that every byte you send arrives at the other end, in the right order, without duplicates.
+TCP guarantees that every byte you send arrives at the other end, in the right order, without duplicates.
 If a packet gets lost, TCP detects it and retransmits.
 If packets arrive out of order, TCP reorders them before handing data to your application.
-The cost of all this reliability is latency and overhead.
+The cost of all this reliability is latency and overhead -- a cost worth paying for HTTP and API traffic, but catastrophic for the voice-chat bug I opened with.

-Definition: UDP (User Datagram Protocol) is a connectionless transport protocol that sends datagrams without establishing a connection, guaranteeing delivery, or ordering packets.
-It adds minimal overhead -- just source port, destination port, length, and checksum -- making it the fastest way to send data over IP.
+UDP (User Datagram Protocol) is a connectionless transport that sends datagrams without establishing a connection, guaranteeing delivery, or ordering packets.
+Its entire header is eight bytes -- source port, destination port, length, and checksum -- and that's the whole protocol.
+No handshake, no acknowledgment, no retransmission, no reordering.

 The TCP Connection: Step by Step